RonaldReagan/PyAC/README.md

 * **serverExtension**(int cn, str ext, str ext_text) - *Called when a user uses a /serverextension, and no matching server extensions have been found.*
 * **clientDisconnect**(int cn, int reason) - *Called when a client disconnects for any reason.
 The specific reason is given by the argument 'reason'*
 * **clientConnect**(int cn, int discreason) - *Called when a client connects.
 If the client fails to connect (matches blacklist, offends a whitelist entry), then the client will be immediately disconnected and the reason for disconnection will be given in discreason.*
+* **serverTick**(int gamemillis, int servermillis) - *Called once per server frame. gamemillis is the number of millis in the game, servermillis is the total number of millis since server startup.*

 ####PolicyEvents
 With these policy events, the return value is used to alter the action of the server.
 If boolean, True will block the event, False will leave it unchanged.